mailpace/blog/content/blog/how-to-catch-spam-with-rspamd.md

 Sometimes our filter doesn't quite catch everything and we receive a spam report from another server or a user.
 In those cases we automatically update Rspamd using the the `/learnspam` API endpoint.

-This endpoint updates the [Baynes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) inside Rspamd, and helps improve the spam detection for similar emails.
+This endpoint updates the [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) inside Rspamd, and helps improve the spam detection for similar emails.

 All you need to do is pass the message to the `/learnspam` endpoint of the Rspamd Worker over an HTTP request (usually running on port 11333).